Evidence-based certification of quantum dimensions

 Figure~\ref{fig:TF_res} showcases the positive performance of RBDC in determining the correct $\dRB$ of a temporal HG state $\varrho=\ket{\mathrm{HG}_n}\bra{\mathrm{HG}_n}$~($n=1$ for our experiments), with the temporal wave~function~$\inner{t}{\mathrm{HG}_n}\propto\E{-t^2/2}\HERM{n}{t}$.
 All datasets obtained from the QPG possess persistent background noise caused by detector dark counts, leading to a very small bias towards diagonal matrix elements in $\ML(d)$ that do not vanish for any~$d$.
 We remove this bias by directly incorporating the constraint that all nonzero diagonal elements of $\ML(d)$ are $>0.01$ \emph{directly} into the~ML reconstruction, in addition to the positivity constraint, by following modified projected gradients~\cite{Shang:2017sf}.
 Such a noise subtraction may be viewed as additional prior information that enters the posterior computation for RBDC.
-After noise subtraction, using only evidence from datasets~$\mathbb{D}$, RBDC with different prior beliefs consistently give effective dimensions that are larger than or equal to those of~AIC and~BIC, which are accompanied by easy-to-compute credibility~$C$ for specified plausible intervals.
 In the~SM, we present the original data with background noise, where all $\deff$s are typically large.
-These are tell-tale signatures of persistent systematic errors that need to be addressed, whereas BIC almost always gives overly optimistic conclusions that are unjustified by~$\mathbb{D}$ through posterior probabilities.